qupath/qupath-docs/docs/starting/essential_tips.rst

 1. Using the mouse, by double-clicking
 2. Use the keyboard, selecting the command with the arrow keys before pressing :kbd:`Enter`

+Starting with v0.2.0, the *Command List* also includes a brief help text description for most commands.

 .. tip::
   If you find yourself wanting to run the same command repeatedly, uncheck the :guilabel:`Auto close` box to keep the command list open.